 An only partially uncovered late Roman settlement that was later reused to set up a rich Longobard necropolis.

-In the process of reconstructing the historical and economic setting of the area, our research will employ the following archaeological disciplines;
+In the process of reconstructing the historical and economic context of the area, our research will employ the following archaeological disciplines;

 - Etruscan & Roman archaeology